DNK90/live_chat/scripts/README.md

 ```

 Client is also deployed the same way as server.
-Wait until `expose` service finishes, we can now use the URL to access the application
+Wait until `live-chat-client-expose-service` service finishes, we can now use the URL to access the application